Kat Stewart: Stage

-Stewart has won acclaim on-stage in a range of dramatic and comedic roles.
-As an ensemble member of Red Stitch Actors Theatre from 2002 to 12 Stewart appeared in over a dozen plays for the company including The Little Dog Laughed, The Shape of Things, Rabbit Hole, Bug, Dirty Butterfly, Play About the Baby and Loyal Women.
-Her final Red Stitch production was in December 2010 in the part of Tekla in an update of August Strindberg's Creditors.
+Kat Stewart has won acclaim on-stage in a range of dramatic and comedic roles.
+As an ensemble member of Red Stitch Actors Theatre from 2002 to 2012 Stewart appeared in over a dozen plays for the company including The Little Dog Laughed, The Shape of Things, Rabbit Hole, Bug, Dirty Butterfly, Play About the Baby and Loyal Women.
+In 2010 she appeared in the part of Tekla in an update of August Strindberg's Creditors.

-In 2014, Stewart featured in Melbourne Theatre Company's production of The Speechmaker.
+In 2014 Stewart featured in Melbourne Theatre Company's production of The Speechmaker.
 The political satire was the first play from Australian filmmakers Working Dog Productions and the writing trio of Santo Cilauro, Tom Gleisner and Rob Sitch.
 When asked about the production and returning to the stage after a four-year break Stewart said "I’ve always wanted to work with [producers and writers] Working Dog.
 The script is engaging, smart, alarming and funny.
 I used to do six or seven plays a year.
 But I think you can lose your nerve if you leave it too long."
 The play also featured Stewart's Offspring cast-mates, Lachy Hulme and Jane Harber.
 Stewart had previously worked with MTC on productions such as Festen in 2006 and 2008's Frost/Nixon.
 In August 2016 she had a starring role on stage in the MTC production of Ayad Akhtar's 2013 Pulitzer Prize winning play, Disgraced, earning critical praise in the part of Emily.

 Stewart appeared in the 2019 Melbourne Theatre Company production of the Simon Stephens' penned romantic comedy, Heisenberg.
 The production was directed by Tom Healey and co-stars Peter Kowitz.
 Stewart earned praise in the role of Georgie with Andrew Fuhrmann of the Herald Sun saying, "This new MTC production is elegantly done, with a slow, almost meditative rhythm.
 And it features a wonderfully engrossing performance by Offspring star Kat Stewart."
 He further summarised, "... really, the best reason to see this production is Stewart's finely modulated performance.
 Her Georgie is both utterly untrustworthy and deeply sympathetic."

-In 2022, Stewart returned to the stage in the Melbourne Theatre Company production of Joshua Harmon's education satire Admissions.
+In 2022 Stewart returned to the stage in the Melbourne Theatre Company production of Joshua Harmon's education satire Admissions.
 The production was directed by Gary Abrahams and co-starred William McKenna, Heidi Arena, Simon Maiden and Deidre Rubenstein.
 Cameron Woodhead of The Age described Stewart's performance as '...the glossiest possible portrayal of liberal officiousness and the cynical abyss her wokeness teeters into when the chips are down.'